Carnation Walling - Ceiling Beams

 These may have already been made earlier when making the other horizontal bracing.

 You want these to be as long as possible so that not many vertical 2x4 batons are needed to support them.
 The hole drilling pattern is as per the 2x4 horizontal braces.
-The holes are 1" from the bottom edge.
+The holes are 5-1/2" from the top edge.

 They are only needed for the north and south walls and the internal walls that separate off the porticos.
 (On the potting shed they are on the short walls.)